TZstatsADS/spr2017-proj3-group-12/figs/README.md

 ### Figs folder

 The figs directory contains the figures.
-This directory only contains generated files; that is, one should always be able to delete the contents and regenerate them.

-You can find figures recording relevant information from models that we have tired.
+This directory only mostly generated files, except for ErrorRates.JPG and ErrorRates.xls.
+The figures here provide relevant analysis for the models that we tried.